jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (h) a settlor and a beneficiary, see section YB 9:
   (i) a trustee and a person with a power of appointment or removal, see section YB 11:
   (j) a partnership and a partner, see section YB 12:
+  (jb) a look-through company and a holder of an interest, see section YB 13:
   (k) two persons who are each associated with the same third person, see section YB 14.
 Application
 (4) The sections in this subpart relating to associated persons apply for the purposes of the whole Act unless a section expressly states otherwise.